lassertos/masterarbeit/latex/arbeit/notes/quellen.md

 Notes:

 - description of a development environment for smartphones called JavaScript Development Environmnent (JDE)
-- classification of existing solutions
-- evaluation of JDE is given
+- small evaluation of JDE is given
+- mostly focused on implementation

 category: browser

+interesting: 2/5

 ## pyiron: An integrated development environment for computational materials science